mindjuice/victory-docs/src/screens/docs/components/victory-line/ecology.md

 ### eventKey

-The `eventKey` prop is used to assign eventKeys to data.
-This prop operates identically to the [x] and [y] data accessor props.
-By default, the eventKey of each datum will be equal to its index in the data array.
+The `eventKey` prop is used to assign `eventKeys` to data.
+This prop operates identically to the [`x` and `y`] data accessor props.
+By default, the `eventKey` of each datum will be equal to its index in the data array.

 ### sharedEvents